Defining Group Sequential Boundaries with rpact

 1. Define the (abstract) group sequential boundaries of the design using the function getDesignGroupSequential().

-2. Calculate sample size for the endpoint of interest by feeding the abstract boundaries from step 1. into specific functions for the endpoint of interest.
+2. Calculate sample size for the endpoint of interest by feeding the abstract boundaries from step 1 into specific functions for the endpoint of interest.
 This step uses functions such as getSampleSizeMeans() (for continuous endpoints), getSampleSizeRates() (for binary endpoints), and getSampleSizeSurvival() (for survival endpoints).

 The mathematical rationale for this two-step approach is that all group sequential trials, regardless of the chosen endpoint type, rely on the fact that the \(z\)-scores at different interim stages follow the same “canonical joint multivariate distribution” (at least asymptotically).

-This document covers the more abstract first step, Step 2 is not covered in this document but it is covered in the separate endpoint-specific R Markdown files for continuous, binary, and time to event endpoints.
+This document covers the more abstract first step, step 2 is not covered in this document but it is covered in the separate endpoint-specific R Markdown files for continuous, binary, and time-to-event endpoints.
 Of note, step 1 can be omitted for trials without interim analyses.

 These examples are not intended to replace the official rpact documentation and help pages but rather to supplement them.